ericso/artemis/README.md

 - `FRONTEND_URL` - Frontend application URL (for CORS)
 - `CORS_ALLOWED_ORIGINS` - Comma-separated list of allowed origins for CORS

+The backend enviroment variables are provided by JSON config files at `backend/config`.

 ### Frontend
 Required environment variables for production build:
 - `VITE_API_URL` - Backend API URL

-This URL is provided by the deploy script for the backend.
-It is provided at `frontend/.env.production`.
+The frontend environment variables are provided at `frontend/.env.production`.

 ### CloudFront Configuration
 The frontend is served through CloudFront with the following setup: